 News bombards our everyday lives, affecting the way we think and act.
 Mostly, it makes us feel unsafe where we live and creates unpleasant associations with certain things and specific places.
 The media instructs us to move from one place to another: to emigrate.
-In this way it draws a thought map that is controlled by political language and images.
-The Latest Newsuses a speculative sound composition as an open form with which to rethink the politics of the news by way of a transparent map.
-The map, which represents city locations, has been altered into various shapes to create an open meaning.
-The musicians then creates own map and integrate their heart pulses in real time with their own map by using the transparent score while they watch the latest day’s news.
-Consequently, associations are changed and other points of focus of focus are created, allowing both the musicians and listeners to be liberated from the predominant meaning of the news.
+This way, it draws a thought map controlled by political language and images.
+The Latest News uses a speculative sound composition as an open form to rethink the politics of the News through a transparent map.
+The map represents city locations and has been altered into various shapes to create a genuine meaning.
+The musicians then create their map and integrate their heart pulses in real-time with their map by using the transparent score while watching the latest News.
+Consequently, associations are changed, and other focus points are created, allowing both the musicians and listeners to be liberated from the predominant meaning of the News.

-This composition investigated the news broadcast material through the notion of musical score.
-The score material includes a critical interrogation of the practice of “Digging or Excavating” for sound.
-Moreover, this work addresses sound composition in real time as a crucial process to interact with and experience one’s environment.
-Thus, it needs to reconstruct the structure of news broadcast compositional design, which critically reflects the politics of media and its relation to society.
-This is through questioning what if the experience of news from the media altered to as a musical composition?
-In this case, how can the score extract the elements behind the news to a sound material?
-Then, how sounds that information from the news?
+This composition investigated the News broadcast material through the notion of a musical score.
+The score material includes critical thinking of the practice of “Digging or Excavating” for sound.
+Moreover, this work addresses sound composition in real-time as a crucial process of interacting with and experiencing one’s environment.
+Thus, it needs to reconstruct the structure of News broadcast compositional design, which critically reflects the politics of media and its relation to society.
+This is through questioning what if the news experience from the press was altered as a musical composition.
+In this case, how can the score extract the elements behind the News to sound material?
+Then, how sounds that information from the News?